 If there is anyone who can kill a plant, it’s me, Sarah.
 The idea is so inviting: take a harmless little seedling and nurture it into a flowering piece of nature.
 That is the plan, at least.
 The reality is that between being a medical student, running an Etsy store, raising two dogs, and planning a wedding, remembering to water our plants ranks fairly low on the totem pole.
+That is why an artificial grass installation may be the best bet for our garden in the near future as I don’t think I would be able to keep even grass alive at this point.

 The solution?
 These amazing little guys called “succulents.”